tgb20/ludum-dare-40/README.md

 I have added 2 times, one for sleeping and one for delievery.
 I also added the ability to step on and crush papers, which remove 1 seconds of time everytime one is destroyed.
 The next step will be adding the heater and the ability for paper to catch on fire.
 ## Heater
 Added a working heater, boxes can chain together to spread heat and when they hit 20% heated up you can only put them out with the fire extingiusher.
+## Fire Extinguisher
+Added a extinguisher that cuts each boxes heat down to 25% of what it was.